Mattias Nørstebø

 Mattias Nørstebø (born June 3, 1995) is a Norwegian professional ice hockey defenseman.
-He is currently playing for IF Björklöven in the HockeyAllsvenskan (Allsv).
+He is currently playing for Stavanger Oilers in the EliteHockey Ligaen (NOR).

 Playing career

 He made his Elitserien debut playing with Brynäs IF during the 2012–13 Elitserien season.
 After five seasons within Brynäs IF, Nørstebø left out of contract to sign a two-year deal for SHL rivals, Frölunda HC, on March 31, 2016.

 After three seasons within Frölunda HC, Nørstebø left as a free agent following the 2018–19 campaign.
 He signed a one-year contract in the Allsvenskan, returning to former loan club Mora IK on a one-year contract on 26 July 2019.